Broadbeach United S.C.

 Broadbeach United Soccer Club is a semi-professional soccer club based in Broadbeach, Queensland, Australia.
 The club currently play in the Football Queensland Premier League after promoted from 2023 Football Queensland Premier League 2 and from 2022 Football Queensland Premier League 3 − South Coast, the top flight of the Football Queensland South Coast administrative division, and the fifth flight of the Australian soccer league system.
 Broadbeach United have won a record 10 premierships, 13 championships and 9 President's Cups within the division.

 Founded in 1963, Broadbeach was an inaugural club to join the then Gold Coast top-flight men's soccer competition in 1975.
-The club plays its home games at the Nikiforides Family Park.
+The club plays its home games at Nikiforides Family Park.